World of YeoMama / Our Craft / Behind the Motifs

 A Symbol of Calmness, Composure, and Poise

-“Mega” symbolises the sun's brilliant rays, while “Mendung” is an Indonesian term denoting clouds covering the sun.
 Just as clouds offer respite from the sun's heat, the Mega Mendung motif exudes calmness, composure and wisdom even under challenging circumstances.
-Traditionally featuring shades of blue and red, today the Mega Mendung flaunts a vibrant spectrum, from sunny yellows to lush greens and regal purples.
+Traditionally in blue and red, Mega Mendung now bursts with vibrant yellows, greens, and purples.

 Kawung